We use cookies for behaviour analytics. Learn more

 The defence allocation framework below is designed for diversified European private portfolios with a 3–7 year investment horizon.
 Investors should establish an Investment Policy Statement to codify sector limits, ESG constraints, and currency hedging policy before initiating positions.
 A Black-Litterman allocation model can then formalise the conviction views below into mean-variance optimal weights, blending analyst views with market equilibrium to avoid overcrowded sector concentration.
 The framework distinguishes between a core position (high conviction, hold through volatility) and a satellite position (selective, entry-price sensitive).
 Investors with shorter horizons or lower risk tolerance should size the allocation toward the lower end of the ranges specified and express the thesis exclusively through BAE Systems, which offers the most defensive combination of growth visibility and valuation.

 Transatlantic Portfolio Construction Principle: The optimal defence allocation in 2026 spans both the US and European universes.
-The US core (LMT + RTX selectively) provides the deepest order book coverage globally and USD-denominated natural hedging.
+The US core (LMT + GD) provides the deepest order-book coverage globally, the cheapest multiples in the sector, and USD-denominated natural hedging.
 The European core (RHM + BAES) captures the highest-growth rearmament cycle in European post-war history.
 Total recommended allocation: 6–9% of total portfolio split ~3–5% US names and ~3–4% European names.
-European defence equities should be treated as a core secular allocation — not a tactical geopolitical trade.
+Defence equities on both sides should be treated as a core secular allocation — not a tactical geopolitical trade.
 The thesis is driven by committed government budget pledges with binding annual plan requirements, not by conflict sentiment that could reverse on any given news cycle.
-This distinction supports a longer holding period and reduces the temptation to exit on de-escalation headlines.
-However, position sizing must account for the reality that the sector has already re-rated significantly: entry in Q2 2026 requires a 3–5 year horizon to earn adequate return on RHM at 39× earnings.
+That said, the H1 2026 consolidation is a reminder to be disciplined on entry: the valuation gap now favours the US primes, while Rheinmetall's de-rating from ~39× to ~30× has improved its risk-adjusted entry versus a year ago.

 The F-35 Complementarity Principle: Lockheed Martin and BAE Systems are structural complements within the same programme.
 Every F-35 Lockheed delivers generates 13–15% per-aircraft revenue for BAE’s component divisions.
 The 191 jets delivered in 2025 alone imply approximately £2–2.5 billion of BAE component revenue from a single year.
 Holding both LMT and BAES is not double-counting — it is capturing the world’s most mature fifth-generation fighter from two vantage points: LMT holds the US prime contract risk; BAES holds the UK-denominated subcontract stream compounding with every delivery for the life of the programme.
 The Lots 18-19 contract (up to 296 aircraft, $24 billion) creates multi-year certainty for both simultaneously.